 Divorces can be complicated and messy, particularly when it comes to dividing the assets you have acquired during the marriage.
-Fortunately, with a little planning before marriage, the complications and messiness associated with a divorce can be significantly reduced and possibly eliminated altogether.
+Fortunately, by planning a little before marriage, you can significantly reduce the complications and messiness associated with a divorce, and possibly eliminate them altogether.
 How, you ask?
 With a Prenuptial Agreement.

-A Prenuptial Agreement–a “prenup” for short–is a written agreement you reach with your soon-to-be spouse, before marriage, to determine how property, financial accounts, retirement benefits, and debt will be divided in the event your marriage ends in divorce.
-By defining the marital assets and debt, and by distinguishing those items from the “separate property” that will remain the property of one spouse and excluded from the marital estate, the “prenup” serves as a way for soon-to-be spouses to agree on how assets and debt will later be divided upon a divorce.
-A Prenuptial Agreement can also resolve support and alimony issues, thereby further limiting those matters that require litigation and court involvement when a marriage ends in separation and divorce.
+A Prenuptial Agreement, or “prenup” for short, is a written agreement you reach with your soon-to-be spouse before marriage.
+The intention is to determine how property, financial accounts, retirement benefits, and debt will be divided in the event your marriage ends in divorce.
+In addition, you will want to define “separate property”, that will remain the property of one spouse, and as a result will be excluded from the marital estate.
+The “prenup” serves as a way for soon-to-be-spouses to agree on how assets and debt will later be divided upon divorce.
+A Prenuptial Agreement can also resolve support and alimony issues.
+Thus resulting in further limiting those matters that require litigation and court involvement when a marriage ends in separation and divorce.

-Prenuptial Agreements may be financially beneficial to both spouses, or the parties may decide that one spouse should enjoy greater financial protections than the other.
-Either way, preparing a Prenuptial Agreement may require the guidance of a seasoned family law attorney.
+Prenuptial Agreements may be financially beneficial to both spouses, when done correctly.
+In some cases, the parties may decide that one spouse should enjoy greater financial protections than the other.
+Either way, when preparing a Prenuptial Agreement, you may require the guidance of a seasoned family law attorney to ensure it is done correctly.
 If you believe a Prenuptial Agreement is appropriate for you, please contact our family law attorneys for a consultation.
 Contact Pyfer Reese today.

-For accurate legal advise to your case, please contact out team of professionals.
-These blogs and news articles are to provide general information only and are not intended to be legal advise in any way.
+For accurate legal advise to your case, contact out team of professionals today.
+Please note, blogs and news articles found on this website are to provide general information only.
+In no way does this article provide legal advice.